A Rolling Stone Gathers No Moss

-Lomi-Lomi is a practice that uses the energy of the body to promote inner healing and well being from within.
-Lomi-Lomi uses soothing strokes to identify and release specific body tension and energy imbalances through the body restoring circulation and meditative state of relaxation.
+Lomi-Lomi is a practice that uses the body’s energy to promote inner healing and well-being from within.
+Lomi-Lomi uses soothing strokes to identify and release specific body tension and energy imbalances through the body, restoring circulation and a meditative state of relaxation.
 A Hot Lava Lomi incorporates hot stones into the effleurage strokes.

 This hot stone treatment uses hot stones to massage the body.
-This is usually performed in spas in Arizona and California.
-Each spa has its own definition of what is incorporated into the message so you should inquire as to the specifics.
+Dessert Stone is commonly used in dessert areas like Arizona and California.
+Each spa defines the techniques incorporated into the message, so you should inquire about the specifics.

-This is a non-descript term used to generally describe any massage where a few hot stones may be used.
-Each spa has their own definition of what is incorporated into the message so you should inquire as to the specifics.
+Hot Stone – This non-descript generic term describes any massage where a few hot stones or as few as one stone may be used.
+Each spa defines what is incorporated into the message, so you should inquire about the specifics.

 Pohaku Hot Stone Therapy:

-This Hawaiian style massage ensures relaxation at its blissful best.
+This Hawaiian-style massage ensures relaxation at its blissful best.
 Bliss out with this glorious treatment.
-Pohaku Hot Stone Therapy or Hot Stone Massage is one of the most blissful and beautiful experiences that you can give yourself.
+Pohaku Hot Stone Therapy or Hot Stone Massage is one of the most beautiful experiences you can give yourself.

-Based on Hawaiian massage practices, this technique uses carefully selected smooth basalt stones of various shapes and sizes to suit individual parts of the body.
-These are heated in water, to a pre-determined temperature, and then applied to the body.
+Based on Hawaiian massage practices, this technique uses carefully selected smooth basalt stones of various shapes and sizes to suit individual body parts.
+These are heated in water to a pre-determined temperature and then applied to the body.

-Some of the stones are placed under the body; some are placed on top of the body, usually separated from the actual skin by a layer of towel.
+Some stones are placed under the body; some are placed on top of the body, usually separated from the skin by a layer of towel.
 Some of the remaining stones are used with oil as massage tools.

 Prepare to be surprised.
 It’s virtually impossible not to succumb to the relaxing effects of this combination of gentle heat and massage.